ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 The `sender_length_uint16` and `room_length_unit16` are each a 16-bit unsigned
 integer length field in network order.
-Prepending the length before the URIs in the context prevents a class of attacks which could occur if room URIs and sender URIs were created maliciously.
+Prepending the length before the URIs in the context prevents a class of attacks, which could occur if room URIs and sender URIs were created maliciously.

 `hub_key` is a secret symmetric key used on the Hub which the Hub can use to